openstax/ce-styles/CONTRIBUTING.md

   - find your Pull Request `#234` on GitHub
   - edit the Pull Request description to say `Fixes #123`

+Openstax staff should also paste a link to the PR into the respective Trello card where applicable.

 ## Ask for peer code review
 After all commits have been pushed for your topic branch, assign `@helenemccarron` and `@philschatz` to the Reviewers section of the PR.
 They will also review any CI test failures.

 ## Assign the PR to QA
-After all reviewers have approved changes, assign the PR to the QA person who initially reported the issue(s) (Kerwin `@kerwinso` or Alan `@stackblocks`). *Note*: please use the Assignees section, not the Reviewers section.
+After all reviewers have approved changes, the final reviewer will assign the PR to the QA person who initially reported the issue(s) (Kerwin `@kerwinso` or Alan `@stackblocks`). *Note*: please use the Assignees section, not the Reviewers section.
+If the final reviewer is lagging, the dev who originally opened the PR may either nag them or assign the PR to QA themselves (or both).

 ## Dev testing
 Fixes for individual issues are verified by the assigned tester in the appropriate environment.
 If any problems are found, the issue is updated with comments and screen captures as necessary, and reassigned to the dev that created the fix.
 When the issue has been verified, it is closed.
-Only members of the QA team should be closing issues.
+Typically only members of the QA team should be closing issues.

 ## Merge
 QA will merge your branch to master after they have verified the fixes addressed in that branch.
 Typically they will also delete the topic branch after successful merge.